vmoreira-dev/Horizon/README.md

 ---

 ## Overview
 Horizon is a lightweight task board for managing work across simple columns.
-Tasks can be created, moved between states, and removed with instant feedback and persistent storage..
+Tasks can be created, moved between states, and removed with instant feedback and persistent storage.

 ---